 - During the summer, survey for the presence of invasive plants and animals in a local lake or pond (or a section thereof); and

 - Notify DEC staff of their survey(s) and submit suspicious samples for positive identification.

 A VIP workshop spans two to five hours.
 All workshops include introductory presentations and hands-on time with plant and animal specimens in the classroom.
 Longer workshops also include “field” time on the water to learn survey techniques and practice plant identification skills.
 Specific topics addressed include:

 - The fundamentals of lake ecology

 - The difference between native, exotic, nuisance and invasive species

 - How invasive species are introduced and established

 - How to identify common aquatic plants and animals, both native and invasive (the latter will be emphasized)

-- How to conduct surveys of native and invasive species in their natural habitats
+- How to conduct surveys for invasive species in their natural habitat